burakhancelenk/JustFlip/README.md

 # JustFlip(Android)
 Made with **Unity**
-Used **Microsoft Azure PlayFab** for leaderboard and user informations.
+Used **Microsoft Azure PlayFab** for leaderboard and login/register.
 Used **StartApp and AppLovin** for advertisement.
 Code path **JustFlip/Assets/Scripts**